 - The reasons underlying the relative lack of use of the right of individual petition to the CEDAW Committee from the UK.

-The Committee invites written submissions on these issues by noon on Wednesday 5 March 2014.
+The Committee invites written submissions on these issues by midday on Wednesday 5 March 2014.
 Each submission should:

 a) be no more than 3,000 words in length